 The entrance into a clinical facility is strictly competitive being based on course background, grade point average, letters of recommendation and a personal interview at the clinical facility.
 A 1.75 overall grade point average and a 2.00 in the physical and biological sciences is recommended.
-A minimum of 200 guarter credit hours is required for a B.S. degree.
+A minimum of 200 quarter credit hours is required for a B.S. degree.
 Electives should include courses which will benefit the student in the Medical Technology profession.
-Courses taken by a student in the Medical Technology option must be approved by the director of the academic program.
+Courses taken by a student in the Medical Technology profession.
 Student eligibility for the program, if necessary, is determined by a Medical Technology Review Committee.